MADH95/JSONLoader/README.md

 ## Converting Existing Cards

 In order to have compatability with mod manager, version 1.7.0 breaks backwards compatability.
 Don't worry though! all the contents of your files are fine, the only change is the extension on the end. the new extension jsonlaoder looks for is .jldr, so you'll need to start making cards with that extension instead of .json (again, the **contents** are still in the json format).
-If you have a lot of cards to change, you can use the json to jldr converter utility (coming soon) to convert all cards in a directory from .json to .jldr!
+If you have a lot of cards to change, you can use the json to jldr [converter utility](https://inscryption.thunderstore.io/package/MADH95Mods/JSONRenameUtility/) to convert all cards in a directory from .json to .jldr!

 ## Installation